MJoergen/nexys4ddr/offloader/Episodes/ep03_-_Ethernet/README.md

 ## Internal interfaces

-It seems worth-wile to go into some detail of the blocks eth\_rx and eth\_tx.
+It seems worthwhile to go into some detail of the blocks eth\_rx and eth\_tx.
 These blocks implement the low-level connection to the PHY, and provide a client-side internal interface to the networking protocols.
 Both eth\_rx and eth\_tx provide a byte-wide interface running at 50 MHz, and therefore support